← All Articles

 How far is fly fishing from Atlanta?

 Most of the best water is a 45-minute to 2-hour drive.
-The Chattahoochee tailwater is ~45 minutes, Bowman's private water is 75–90 minutes, the Soque is about 80 miles (90 minutes), and the Toccoa around Blue Ridge is ~90 minutes to 2 hours.
+The Chattahoochee tailwater is ~45 minutes, the Etowah is ~75 minutes (less from the north suburbs), the Soque is about 80 miles (90 minutes), and the Toccoa around Blue Ridge is ~90 minutes to 2 hours.

 Can you do a fly fishing day trip from Atlanta?

 Yes.
-A half-day guided trip (4 hours on the water) fits a normal day from Atlanta — most of Bowman's private water is 75–90 minutes north.
+A half-day guided trip (4 hours on the water) fits a normal day from Atlanta — most of Bowman's private water is 75–90 minutes north, and the Etowah can be under an hour from the north suburbs.
 Leave early and you'll be fishing at prime morning time and home the same day.

 What fish can you catch fly fishing near Atlanta?

-Rainbow, brown, and brook trout in the North Georgia streams, plus striped bass running up the lower tailwaters.
-The Toccoa and private Soque hold the biggest brown trout; stocked tailwaters like the Chattahoochee offer the most consistent numbers.
+Rainbow, brown, and brook trout in the North Georgia streams, plus striped bass running up the lower tailwaters in summer.
+The Toccoa and private Soque hold the biggest brown trout (the Soque grows 22–28 inch fish); stocked tailwaters like the Chattahoochee offer the most consistent numbers.

 Do you need a license to fly fish near Atlanta?

-Yes — anyone 16 or older needs a Georgia fishing license plus a trout stamp from Georgia Wildlife.
+Yes — anyone 16 or older needs a Georgia fishing license plus a trout stamp, available online from Go Outdoors Georgia.
 On a guided trip the gear is included; you just bring the license.
+Out-of-state visitors can buy a short-term non-resident license for a one-trip visit.

 Fish great water 90 minutes from Atlanta